 Department Budget Management

-Oversee payment process for PT faculty and overload payment for FT faculty.
+Approves payments for PT faculty and overload payments for FT faculty.

 Note: Office hours work (evenings and weekends) may be required from time to time to accommodate program needs.
 The position will be located in Harbor East with occasional trips to the Washington, DC campus to help support specific Vice Dean and/or OFR activities.